Pilaton/sleep-sleep/README.md

 A tiny and simple JavaScript code execution delay library.
 **0.35 kB!** 🚀 and **No dependencies** 🎉

+Under the hood, setTimeout is used, so it's simple and reliable.

+## Table of contents <!-- omit in toc -->

 - [Install](#install)
 - [Usage](#usage)
 - [API](#api)